camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/aws-marketplace.md

 volumeBindingMode: WaitForFirstConsumer
 ```

-And then run:
+Then, run the following:

 ```
 kubectl apply -f ssd-storage-class-aws.yaml
 ```

-The next command will set the ssd storage class as the default storage class for the cluster.
-When PVC's are created without using a specific storage class, it will be assigned to whichever class has the is-default-class true annotation.
+The next command will set the `ssd storageclass` as the default storage class for the cluster.
+When PVC's are created without using a specific storage class, it is assigned to whichever class has the `is-default-class true` annotation.

-To set the default storage class to the ssd storageclass:
+To set the default storage class to the `ssd storageclass`:

 ```
 kubectl patch storageclass ssd -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}' kubectl patch storageclass gp2 -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"false"}}}'
 ```

-Next we want to build an ebs csi trust policy so that the EKS cluster has the permissions to create PersistentVolumes with the new storage class.
+Next, we want to build an EBS CSI trust policy so the EKS cluster has the permissions to create `PersistentVolumes` with the new storage class:

 ```
 export AWS_ACCOUNT_ID=$(aws sts get-caller-identity | grep Account | cut -d ':' -f 2 | tr -d ',' | grep -o "[0-9]*")
 export AWS_OIDC_ID=$(aws eks describe-cluster --name $CLUSTER_NAME --query "cluster.identity.oidc.issuer" --output text | cut -d '/' -f 5)
 ```

-Save this file as ebs-csi-driver-trust-policy-template.json:
+Save this file as `ebs-csi-driver-trust-policy-template.json`:

 ```
 {